ib0b/WhatsApee/readme.md

 1. Your friend can't send `@HELP` followed of any other message really fast.
 This Bot only reads the last message.
 It's a buggy (that can be fixed)

 Feel free to fix and PR it.
-I will probably not touch in this public repo anymore.
 <a name="toc3"></a>
 # Examples
 - [WhatsApeeBot](https://github.com/updatesvc/WhatsApeeBot)